wp-plugins/advanced-ads/readme.txt

 deliver ads based on conditions like

+* individual posts, pages and other post type
 * post type
-* post id
-* category
+* posts by category, tags, taxonomies
-* single, category and archive pages
+* archive pages by category, tags, taxonomies
 * special page types like 404, attachment and front page

 = visitor conditions =